Seattle Seahawks Vs. Atlanta Falcons Odds: Russell Wilson The Underdog Again

 The ESPN matchup predictor has a slightly different outlook for the Seattle Seahawks vs. Atlanta Falcons playoff game.
 While the over/under remains at 51 total points, ESPN has the Falcons as five-point favorites in this game.
 Those people choosing to bet on the Seahawks continue to get better odds for this divisional game.
 As for the overall prediction, though, ESPN has the Falcons with a 72.8 percent chance at this victory.
 That is a very one-sided prediction for a divisional round playoff game.
 It’s also bulletin board material for the Seahawks.

 The Seattle Seahawks vs. Atlanta Falcons game time is 1:35 p.m.
 PT on Saturday, January 14.
 It will be the first game during the NFL divisional round, with the New England Patriots hosting the late game against the Houston Texans.
 As the No. 2 seed in the NFC, the Falcons get to host the game, with the winning team advancing to play in the NFC Championship Game the following weekend.
 The opponent in that game will be the winner of the other side of the NFC playoff bracket.
-The other divisional round game is the Dallas Cowboys vs. Green Bay Packers.
+The other divisional round game is the Dallas Cowboys vs. Green Bay Packers or New York Giants.

-If the Packers find a way to upset the Cowboys, then the winner of the Seahawks vs. Falcons game is going to get to host the NFC Championship Game.
+If the Packers or Giants find a way to upset the Cowboys, then the winner of the Seahawks vs. Falcons game is going to get to host the NFC Championship Game.
 That gives Seattle fans the possibility to see one more game at CenturyLink this season.
 That’s a bit down the road, though, as the Seattle Seahawks first have to overcome the early odds and beat the Atlanta Falcons to even get a shot at returning to the Super Bowl.

 [Featured Image by Jonathan Ferrey/Getty Images]